epage/cargo-script-mvs/0000-cargo-script.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

+Note: we are assuming the following are **not** future possibilities in this design
+- Embedding build scripts
+- Embedding `.cargo/config.toml` files
+- Embedding `rustup-toolchain.toml` files
+- Embedding other source files or additional packages

 ## Executing `<stdin>`

 We could extend this to allow accepting single-file packages from stdin, either